micbay/RaceTimerAndController/README.md

   // Must call this function every loop to keep song playing updatePlayRtttl();

-  // to stop a song in process use the stop function stopPlayRtttl();
+  // to stop a song once the end song condition is met, use the stop function if (stopCondition) stopPlayRtttl();

   --- other code ---
 }